tvlgiao/bc-supermarket-docs/docs/customization.md

 </div>
 ```

-Or use button below to generate HTML code with your custom content:
+Or click on the button below to generate HTML code with your custom content:

 <!-- Button trigger modal -->
 <button type="button" class="btn btn-primary btn-lg" data-toggle="modal" data-target="#bannersBlockNewsletterPopupModal">
   Launch Banner Code Generator
 </button>

-_**Note:** Don't remove `emthemesModezBannersBlockNewsletterPopup`._
+_**Note:** DO NOT remove `emthemesModezBannersBlockNewsletterPopup`._

 - **Show on Page**: `Search Results Page`
 - **Location**: `Top of Page`